kimptoc/taximeter-play/readme.md

 - want to have browser ScalaJS code in Play - so compile to another dedicated js file
 - want to have shared ScalaJS code - build into shared.js file, and also build for JVM
 - and also the server side Scala code, on the JVM
+- the Play compile ScalaJS is manually copied in the Cordova area - ./cordova/www/js/client-fastopt.js